What is a gifted deposit?

 Are there problems with gifted deposits?

-One downside is you could be subject to inheritance tax if the donor dies within 7 years of gifting you.
-At the time of writing* the standard rate for inheritance tax is 40%.
-Another potential downside is that if the donor faces financial difficulty, they could expect you to help them out – essentially returning a favour, and this could cause arguments or a falling out.
-However if all the correct paperwork is completed, you’re not required to pay anything back. *October 2023
+Another potential downside is that if the donor faces financial difficulty, they could expect you to help them out – essentially returning a favour, which could cause arguments or a falling out.
+However, if all the correct paperwork is completed, you’re not required to pay anything back.

 Is there a limit on what can be gifted?